ORESoftware/live-mutex/README.md

 <br>

-This library is ideal for use cases for which a single broker is needed, and a more robust distributed locking mechanism <br>
+This library is ideal for use cases where a more robust <i>distributed</i> locking mechanism is out-of-reach or otherwise inconvenient.
-is out-of-reach or otherwise inconvenient.
 You can easily Dockerize the Live-Mutex broker using: https://github.com/ORESoftware/dockerize-lmx-broker

 <br>

 On a single machine, use Unix Domain Sockets for max performance.
-On a network, use TCP. <br>
+On a network, use TCP.
 To use UDS, pass in "udsPath" to the client and broker constructors.
 Otherwise for TCP, pass a host/port combo to both.

 <br>